- Studying Psychology

-The Master of Arts program in Psychology prepares students to pursue careers in clinical, business, or governmental settings, and/or to enter a doctoral program.
-Three concentrations are offered: Clinical, Industrial/Organizational, and Psychological Science.
+The Master of Arts, Clinical Psychology Concentration, prepares students to pursue careers in clinical settings, and/or to enter a doctoral program.

 Specialist in Education

 The Ed.S. in School Psychology prepares students to deliver psychological services in diverse educational settings.
 These services include individual child evaluations, program evaluation, problem – solving consultation, and academic, behavioral and counseling interventions.)

-Unless otherwise indicated, applicants to the M.A concentrations should have a statistics and research methodology course; background in psychology; a minimum GRE Verbal score of 146 and a minimum GRE Quantitative score of 141; an overall Grade Point Average of 2.75 and a Psychology Grade Point Average of 3.00.
+Unless otherwise indicated, applicants to the M.A Clinical concentration should have a statistics and research methodology course; a background in psychology; a minimum GRE Verbal score of 146 and a minimum GRE Quantitative score of 141; an overall Grade Point Average of 2.75 and a Psychology Grade Point Average of 3.00.
 Beyond these minimum requirements, selection is competitive.

 In addition to the minimum GPA and GRE requirements, applicants to the Clinical concentration and School Psychology program should have course work in either abnormal or personality psychology.
 Applicants should also submit an affidavit affirming that they have never been convicted or charged with a felony crime.
 A criminal background check, TB test, and physical exam will be required of successful applicants during the first semester of graduate study at the applicant's expense.